hgiasac/blog-builder/pages/posts/2018-11-18-Record-Row-Type-and-Row-Polymorphism.md

 PureScript compiler also provides automatically solved type classes for working with row types.
 They help the code type-safe, generic, reduce duplicated codes, yet take advantage of compiler's power.
 You can read the documentation at [Pursuit][3].
 However, you will be easier to grasp with simple examples.

 [purescript-record][4] includes functions for working with records and polymorphic labels.
-Under the hood, these functions use Foreign Function Inteface (FFI) from JavaScript object, and Row Constraints.
+Under the hood, these functions use Foreign Function Interface (FFI) from JavaScript object, and Row Constraints.

 `union` function implement `Union` class.
 It returns record `r3` including properties of both records `r1`, `r2`.